At least 53 killed in Nepal floods and mudslides

 The landslides and flooding were triggered by annual monsoon rains since Wednesday, causing rain-soaked earth and rocks to crash down on homes while rivers swelled and washed away low-lying villages.

-Nepal's Home Ministry said 75 people were unaccounted for and 36 others were in hospitals and medical centres.
+Nepal's Home Ministry said 75 people were unaccounted for and 36 others were in hospitals and medical centers.

 It was not immediately clear if the missing people were trapped in their damaged homes, washed away by floods or out of contact due to snapped communication links, officials said.